-Alternatively, we might be concerned of strategic reactions across groups operating in the same markets.
+Alternatively, we might be concerned with strategic reactions across groups operating in the same markets.
 We test directly for such interactions by estimating our differences-in-differences and triple-differences specifications while restricting the control group to stations or media markets that never experience an acquisition by other conglomerates.
-Appendix Tables E6-E11 show what we find when we implement this exercise looking at local coverage, advertising duration, and news ratings.
-Across the board, we estimate similar effects when removing from the control group stations or media markets affected by other conglomerates.
-This suggests that each conglomerate follows a separate independent strategy overall.
-This for example excludes the possibility of Nexstar's increase in local coverage being a direct response to Sinclair's decrease in specific markets.
-Overall, this shows that our findings are not driven by strategic interactions across groups.
+Appendix Tables B9-B14 show what we find when we implement this exercise looking at local coverage, advertising duration, and news ratings.22 Across the board, we estimate similar effects when removing from the control group stations or media markets affected by other conglomerates.
+This for example excludes the possibility that Nexstar's increase in local coverage is a direct response to Sinclair's decrease in specific markets.
+Overall, this exercise shows that our findings are not driven by strategic interactions across groups.